RSA numbers: RSA-250

 The factorisation of RSA-250 utilised approximately 2700 CPU core-years, using a 2.1 GHz Intel Xeon Gold 6130 CPU as a reference.
 The computation was performed with the Number Field Sieve algorithm, using the open source CADO-NFS software.

 The team dedicated the computation to Peter Montgomery, an American mathematician known for his contributions to computational number theory and cryptography who died on February 18, 2020, and had contributed to factoring RSA-768.

 RSA-260

-RSA-260 has 260 decimal digits (862 bits), and has not been factored so far.
+RSA-260 has 260 decimal digits (862 bits) and was factored by Eric Lu at Cognition on September 3, 2026.